Our school is situated in the same grounds as St. Augustine’s Church, within the Parish of Christ the King and Our Lady of Lourdes.

 Our school badge is a picture of a boat on water which symbolises Saint Augustine sailing to England on his mission to spread the word of God.
 This helps us to remember that we are God’s children and we all have a mission in life.

-“Hand in hand, united by friendship and happiness, we listen to God’s call, we learn from God’s word and we share God’s love.”
+“Hand in hand we Listen to God’s Call, we learn from God’s word and we share God’s love through service“

 Collective Worship and Assemblies